cyppan/grape/README.md

 This library is highly functional and you can easily add features around your resources using hooks on:
-* pre-fetch: to map the query
+* pre-read: to map the query
-* post-fetch: to modify the fetched documents
+* post-read: to modify the fetched documents
+* pre-create-pre-validate: the payload has been parsed, but occurs before the validation
+* pre-create-post-validate: the payload has been parsed and the document validated and coerced
+* post-create: after being inserted into the database, synchronous (you can map the result)
+* post-create-async: after being inserted into the database, asynchronous (used to feed the oplog for example)
+* pre-update-pre-validate: either for update or partial update
+* pre-update-post-validate
+* post-update
+* post-update-async
+* pre-delete
+* post-delete
+* post-delete-async

+**Hooks use cases:**
+* Synchronize a secondary database (like an Elastic Search)
+* Increment counters (that comment has n like)
+* Denormalize your data (Maintain an array of the 3 last replies for a comment to ensure efficient comments fetching)
+* Map the users fetched to inject a Facebook graph url for their avatar
+* Perform complex validation involving multiple fields / collections
 * ...

-From that resources configurations Grape will expose on demand a fully functional REST API (Done), and a Relay-compliant GraphQL Server (TODO)
+From that resources configurations Grape will expose on demand:
+* A fully functional REST API (Done)
+* A real time subscription end-point as a websocket (TODO)
+* A Relay-compliant GraphQL Server (TODO)
+* A Falcor backend (TODO)

 **Examples:**